 - Human life is created in the image of God, which begins from the moment of fertilization and ends upon natural death, therefore we reject every notion to the contrary and condemn [in the strongest terms possible] violations concerning one’s right to life.

 - It is the duty [in so much as it is our pleasure] of Christians to attend a local Bible-believing church [to live in fellowship and unity through Christ with fellow believers], as portrayed in the New Testament.

 The following are held by the Board of Directors and Staff of International Association for Creation to be either consistent with Scripture or implied by Scripture:

 - Scripture teaches a recent origin for man and the whole creation, spanning approximately 4,000 years from creation to Christ.

-- The days in Genesis do not correspond to geologic ages, but are six consecutive twenty-four hour days of creation [in which God created spherical planets, including Earth, which was made specially suitable by God for the water to be filled with living creatures and that birds would would fly above the earth across the sky, that the land would be covered with living creatures, and that His image bearers would be fruitful and multiply as to fill the Earth and carry out the will of God].
+- The days in Genesis do not correspond to geologic ages, but are six consecutive twenty-four hour days of creation [in which God created spherical planets, including Earth, which was made especially suitable by God for the water to be filled with living creatures and that birds would fly above the earth across the sky, that the land would be covered with living creatures, and that His image-bearers would be fruitful and multiply as to fill the Earth and carry out the will of God].

 - The Noachian Flood was a significant geological event and much (but not all) fossiliferous sediment originated at that time.

 - The gap theory has no basis in Scripture.

 - The view, commonly used to evade the implications or the authority of biblical teaching, that knowledge and/or truth may be divided into secular and religious, is rejected.